QubitProducts/cherrytree/README.md

 Cherrytree is an awesome hierarchical stateful router for JavaScript applications.

 It's build on top of [tildeio/router.js](https://github.com/tildeio/router.js) which is a micro library extracted from Ember.
-Cherrytree is based on Ember's own router, but is made to be independant of the framework and has a slightly different take on what a State is.
+Cherrytree is based on Ember's own router, but is made to be independant of the framework and has a slightly different take on what a State/Route is.

 Cherrytree is AMD and a bower component.

 TODO
   * docs
   * tests :-"
-  * look into removing depdendency on underscore
+  * look into removing dependency on underscore
   * look into submitting tildeio packages into bower
   * figure out if it's really useful to have State instead of just using handlers
   * figure out why we can't transitionTo within activate while transitioning